|시간 제한||메모리 제한||제출||정답||맞힌 사람||정답 비율|

 The input consists of multiple test cases.
 The first line of input is the number of test cases N (1≤N≤100).
 Each of the following N lines contains a float point number F (0≤F≤1), the fraction of current worth to bet and T (1≤T≤100), the number of coin tosses.

 For each test case, print a single line saying “Case #n:” where n is the test case number followed by a space followed by the expected worth of the one dollar gambler.
-Small rounding errors(10-6) are acceptable in the output.
+Small absolute or relative errors(10-6) are acceptable in the output.

 3 0.25 1 0.25 2 0.2 100